Plaslon®: A PFAS-Free Non-Stick Cookware Coating That Lasts

 Chemical Resistance

-Ceramic (Sol-Gel) Moderate (Damaged by strong acids and bases)
+Ceramic (Sol-Gel) Moderate (Can be damaged by strong acids/bases)

 Silicone Moderate (Resists oils, degrades with some chemicals)